MrRupa/Sc1015/README.md

 We divided the dataset into a training set and a testing set.
 The logistic regression model is trained on the training set, and its performance is evaluated on the testing set.
 The performance of the logistic regression model are evaluated using metrics:
 - Accuracy
 - Sensitivity
-- Specificity,
+- Specificity
-- Area under the receiver operating characteristic curve (AUC-ROC).
+- Area under the receiver operating characteristic curve (AUC-ROC)

-In summary, we manage derive an equation that would calculate a person's probability of getting stroke using Logistic Regression Model
+In summary, we manage derive an equation that would calculate a person's probability of getting stroke using Logistic Regression Model.

 ### 6. Neural Network